nexusformat/definitions/manual/source/classes/base_classes/em-structure.rst

 These are a set of base classes to describe components of an electron microscope and its focused-ion beam functionalities, as well as the associated data analysis.

-These base classes are used within the EM-related :ref:`application definitions &lt;AppDef-Em-Definitions&gt;`, specifically in NXem.
+These base classes are used within the EM-related :ref:`application definitions <appdef-em-definitions>`, specifically in NXem.

 Some of the base classes are specific to EM, whereas others are used in other techniques as well.